marzukia/blog/content/posts/building-memory-layer-for-ai/index.md

 I'm in a lucky position.
 I have the technical curiosity, the skills, and the excuse to actually look into this problem properly.
 In my work with geospatial data and climate risk modelling, I've seen how critical context is for meaningful analysis.
 Yet when it came to AI assistants, there was no good solution.

-The truth is, I don't necessarily think LLMs are the path to true AGI.
+I don't think LLMs are the path to true AGI.
 They're incredibly impressive, sure, but they're fundamentally different from how human intelligence works.
 They're pattern matchers on steroids, not thinkers in any real sense.

 Recent research confirms this.
 There's growing evidence about the limitations of current AI approaches: